Analyzing Workhorse Group's Unusual Options Activity | Benzinga

 Analyzing Workhorse Group's Unusual Options Activity

-On Friday, shares of Workhorse Group (NASDAQ:WKHS) saw unusual options activity.
-After the option alert, the stock price moved down to $11.66.
+Shares of Workhorse Group (NASDAQ:WKHS) saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved down to $10.28.

 - Sentiment: BEARISH